lizhanmit/learning-notes/kafka-note/kafka-note.md

 ### Write & Read

+Linear read and writes is where Kafka shines.

 **The leader handles all read and write requests** for the partition while the followers passively replicate the leader.

 Only committed messages are ever given out to the consumer.